 Heel Thump Test

-- Heel Thump Test is used to determine if there is a tibial stress fracture.
+- Heel Thump Test (or called Heel percussion test) is used to determine if there is a tibial stress fracture.

 - The heel thump test is a useful screening tool for evaluating ankle injuries and for differentiating syndesmotic sprains from lateral ankle sprains.

 - The patient is in seated or supine,